cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 A [**query**](../building-modules/messages-and-queries.md#queries) is a request for information made by users of applications.
 Users can query information about the network, the application itself, and application state directly from the application's stores or modules.

 For the purpose of explaining a query lifecycle, let's say `Query` is requesting a list of delegations made by a certain delegator address in the application called `app`.
-There are a few ways `Query` can be made on the user side.
+As to be expected, the [`staking`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/staking) module handles this query.
+But first, there are a few ways `Query` can be created by users.

 ### CLI

 The main interface for an application is the command-line interface.
-Users run the CLI directly from their machines and type commands to create queries.
-To create this query from their terminal, users would type the following command:
+Users connect to a full node and run the CLI directly from their machines.
+To create `Query` from their terminal, users type the following command:

 ```
 appcli query staking delegations <delegatorAddress>